tonsky/FiraCode/README.md

 <img src="./extras/arrows.png" width="754">

 Fira Code is not only about ligatures.
-Some fine-tuning is done for punctuation and frequent letter pairs.
+It also offers fine-tuning of punctuation and frequent letter pairs.

 <img src="./extras/typographics.png" width="754">